 There are multiple ways to take a backup of a MySQL database, but we can divide these methods into two groups – logical and physical.

 Logical backups contain data that is exported using SQL commands and stored in a file.
-This can be, for e.g., a set of SQL commands (INSERTs), that, when executed, will result in restoring a content of the database.
-It does not have to be SQL code, it can be anything that is restorable – you can as well use SELECT … INTO OUTFILE to generate a file with your database contents.
-With some modifications to the output file’s syntax, you can store your backup in CSV files.
+This can be, e.g., a set of SQL commands (INSERTs) that, when executed, will restore the database’s content.
+It does not have to be SQL code.
+It can be anything that is restorable – you can also use SELECT … INTO OUTFILE to generate a file with your database contents.
+You can store your backup in CSV files with some modifications to the output file’s syntax.

-A logical backup is usually slower than a physical one, because of the overhead to execute SQL commands to get the data out and then to execute another set of SQL commands to get the data back into the database.
-This is a severe limitation that tends to prevent the logical backup from being a single backup method on large (high tens or hundreds of gigabytes) databases.
-On the other hand, a major advantage of the logical backup is the fact that, having all data in the SQL format, you can restore single rows.
+A logical backup is usually slower than a physical one because of the overhead of executing SQL commands to get the data out and then executing another set of SQL commands to get the data back into the database.
+This severe limitation prevents the logical backup from being a single backup method on large (high tens or hundreds of gigabytes) databases.
+On the other hand, a major advantage of the logical backup is the fact that having all data in the SQL format, you can restore single rows.

 Logical Backup Methods

-The most known method is definitely mysqldump, a CLI tool that enables the DBA to create an SQL dump of the database.
-Mysqldump is a single-threaded tool and this is its most significant drawback – performance is ok for small databases but it becomes quickly unacceptable if the data set grows to tens of gigabytes.
-If you plan to use mysqldump as a mean of taking backups, you need to keep a few things in mind.
+The most known method is mysqldump, a CLI tool that enables the DBA to create an SQL dump of the database.
+Mysqldump is a single-threaded tool, and this is its most significant drawback – performance is ok for small databases, but it becomes quickly unacceptable if the data set grows to tens of gigabytes.
+If you plan to use mysqldump to do backups, you must keep a few things in mind.
 First, by default mysqldump doesn’t include routines and events in its output – you have to explicitly set –routines (-R) and –events (-E) flags.
-Second, if you want to take a consistent backup then things become tricky.
+Second, if you want a consistent backup, things become tricky.
 As long as you use InnoDB only, you can use –single-transaction flag and you should be all set.
 You can also use –apply-slave-statements to get the CHANGE MASTER statements at the beginning of the dump if you plan to create a slave using the backup.
 If you have other non-transactional tables (MyISAM for example), then mysqldump will have to lock the whole database to ensure consistency.
 This is a serious drawback and may be one of the reasons why mysqldump won’t work for you.

-By default, mysqldump creates a file where you’ll first find SQL to create the schema and then SQL to restore data.
+By default, mysqldump creates a file where you’ll first find SQL to generate the schema and then SQL to restore data.
 To have more flexibility, you may change this behavior and script the backup in such a way that it creates a schema dump first and then the rest of the data.
 Additionally, you may also want to script the backup process so that it stores separate tables in separate sql files.
-This will come in handy when you need to restore several rows or to compare current data with the previous day’s data.
-It’s all about the file size: separate dumps, created per table, will likely to be smaller and more manageable.
+This will be handy when you must restore several rows or compare current data with the previous day’s data.
+It’s all about the file size: separate dumps created per table will likely be smaller and more manageable.
 E.g., in case you want to use a CLI tool to find a given row in the SQL file.

 SELECT … INTO OUTFILE

-Those tools work in pair to overcome the main pain-point of mysqldump – single thread.
+Those tools work in a pair to overcome the main pain point of mysqldump – single thread.
 Mydumper can be used to generate a backup of the data (and data only, you need also to use mysqldump –no-data to get a dump of the schema) and then load it.
 Both processes can use multiple threads.
-You can either split the workload per table or you can define a size of a chunk and then large tables will also be worked on by numerous threads.
-It’s still a logical backup so the process may still take a while.
+You can either split the workload per table, or you can define a chunk size, and then large tables will also be worked on by numerous threads.
+It’s still a logical backup, so the process may still take a while.
 Based on numbers reported by different users, mydumper can load data up to 2-3 times faster.
 The process may still take days, though – depending on the database size, row size etc.

 Physical Backup Methods

 Xtrabackup is probably the most popular tool out there and it’s not without reason.
-It is very flexible, you can use multiple threads to copy the files quicker (as long as your hardware permits it), you can use compression to minimize size of the backup.
+It is very flexible, you can use multiple threads to copy the files quicker (as long as your hardware permits), and you can use compression to minimize the backup size.
 As we mentioned, it is possible to create a backup locally or stream it over the network using (for example) an SSH tunnel or netcat.
 Xtrabackup allows you to create incremental backups which take significantly less disk space than the full one and won’t take as much time.
-When restoring, though, it is a slower process as deltas have to be applied one after another and it may take significant amount of time.
+When restoring, though, it is a slower process as deltas must be applied one after another, which may take a significant amount of time.

-In general, snapshots are a great way of backing up any data – it is quick and while it adds some overhead, there are definitely more pros of this method than cons.
+In general, snapshots are a great way of backing up any data – it is quick, and while it adds some overhead, there are more pros of this method than cons.
 The main problem with backing up MySQL using the snapshot is consistency – taking a snapshot on the server is comparable to a forced power off.
-If you run your MySQL server in full durability mode, you should be just fine.
+You should be fine if you run your MySQL server in full durability mode.
 If not, it is possible that some of the transactions won’t make it to disk and, as a result, you will lose data.
 Of course, there are ways of dealing with this issue.
-First of all, you can change durability settings to more durable (SET GLOBAL innodb_flush_log_at_trx_commit=1, SET GLOBAL sync_binlog=1) prior to the snapshot and then revert back to the original settings after a snapshot has been started.
+First of all, you can change durability settings to more durable (SET GLOBAL innodb_flush_log_at_trx_commit=1, SET GLOBAL sync_binlog=1) prior to the snapshot and then revert to the original settings after a snapshot has been started.
 This is the least impacting way of making sure your snapshot is consistent.
-Another method include stopping a slave (if the replication is the only means of modifying data on a given host) and then run FLUSH TABLES.
-You can also stop the activity by using FLUSH TABLES WITH READ LOCK to get a consistent state of the database.
-What is important to keep in mind, though, is that no matter which approach you take, you will end up with data in “crashed” state – if you’d like to use this data to create a new MySQL server, at the first start MySQL will have to perform recovery procedures on InnoDB tables.
-InnoDB recovery, on the other hand, may take a while, hours even – depending on the amount of modifications.
+Another method includes stopping a slave (if the replication is the only means of modifying data on a given host) and then running FLUSH TABLES.
+You can also stop the activity by using FLUSH TABLES WITH READ LOCK to get a consistent database state.
+What is important to keep in mind, though, is that no matter which approaches you take, you will end up with data in a “crashed” state – if you’d like to use this data to create a new MySQL server, at the first start MySQL will have to perform recovery procedures on InnoDB tables.
+On the other hand, InnoDB recovery may take a while, hours even – depending on the amount of modifications.

 Best Practices and Guidelines

-The main problem is that all of the backup methods have their pros and cons.
-They also have their requirements when it comes to how they affect regular workloads.
-As usual, how you’d like to make backups depends on the business requirements, environment and resources.
+The main problem is that all backup methods have pros and cons.
+They also have their requirements regarding how they affect regular workloads.
+As usual, how you’d like to make backups depends on the business requirements, environment, and resources.
 We’d still like to share some guidelines with you.

-First of all, you want to have an ability to perform point-in-time recovery.
+First of all, you want to have the ability to perform point-in-time recovery.
 It means that you have to copy by Mini – Adblocker”> binary logs along your backup.
-It can be either copy from disk to disk or EBS snapshot of a volume where binlogs are located – you have to have them available.
+It can be either copied from disk to disk or EBS snapshot of a volume where binlogs are located – you have to have them available.

-For larger databases you will be forced to use one of the physical backup methods because of the time needed to perform logical one.
+For larger databases, you will be forced to use one of the physical backup methods because of the time needed to perform a logical one.
 Next question – how often do you want to perform a backup?
 You have by Mini – Adblocker”> binary logs so, theoretically speaking, it should be just fine to get a backup once per day and restore the rest of the data from binlogs.
-In real world, though, replaying binlogs is a slow and painful process.
-Of course, your mileage may wary – it all depends on the amount of modifications to the database.
+In the real world, replaying binlogs is a slow and painful process.
+Of course, your mileage may be wary – it all depends on the number of modifications to the database.
 So, you need to test it – how quickly you can process and replay binary logs in your environment?
-How it looks like compared to your business requirements which determines maximum allowed downtime?
+What does it look like compared to your business requirements to determine the maximum allowed downtime?
 If you use snapshots – how long the recovery process takes?
-Or, if you use a cold backup approach, how often can you stop your MySQL and take a snapshot?
-Even on a dedicated instance, you can’t really do it more often than once per 15 – 30 minutes, workload and traffic permitting.
+Or, how often can you stop your MySQL and take a snapshot if you use a cold backup approach?
+Even on a dedicated instance, you can’t do it more often than once per 15 – 30 minutes, workload and traffic permitting.
 Remember, cold backup = replication lag, no matter if you use regular replication or Galera Cluster (in Galera it’s just called differently – node is in Desync state and applying missing writesets after IST).
 The backup node has to be able to catch up between backups.

 Xtrabackup is a great tool for taking backups – using its incremental backup feature, you can easily take deltas every five minutes or so.
-On the other hand, restoring those increments may take long time and is error-prone – there is a bunch of not yet discovered bugs in both xtrabackup and InnoDB which sometimes corrupts backups and render them useless.
+On the other hand, restoring those increments may take a long time and is error-prone – there is a bunch of not-yet discovered bugs in both xtrabackup and InnoDB, which sometimes corrupts backups and render them useless.
 If one of the incremental backups is corrupted, the rest will not be usable.
 This leads us to another important point – how good is the backup data?

 You have to test your backups.
-We mentioned it in a previous post – as a part of the healthcheck you should be checking if the backup, whichever method you choose to use, looks sane.
-Looking at file sizes is not enough though.
-From time to time, for example on monthly basis (but again, it depends on your business requirements), you should perform a full restore test – get a test server, install MySQL, restore data from the backup, test that you can join the Galera cluster or slave it off the master.
-Having backups is not enough – you need to ensure you have working backups.
+We mentioned it in a previous post – as a part of the health check you should check if the backup, whichever method you choose, looks sane.
+Looking at file sizes is not enough, though.
+From time to time, for example, on monthly basis (but again, it depends on your business requirements), you should perform a full restore test – get a test server, install MySQL, restore data from the backup, and test that you can join the Galera cluster or slave it off the master.
+Having backups is not enough – you must ensure working backups.

-We hope this introduction to MySQL backup methods will help you find your own solution in safeguarding your data.
-The main thing to keep in mind is that you should not be afraid of testing – if you don’t know whether your backup process design makes sense, do test it.
+We hope this introduction to MySQL backup methods will help you find your solution for safeguarding your data.
+The main thing to remember is that you should not be afraid of testing – if you don’t know whether your backup process design makes sense, do test it.
 As long as you have a working backup process that fulfills your organization’s requirements, there is no bad way of designing it.
-Just remember to test the restore from time to time and ensure you still can restore the database in a timely manner – databases change, their content too.
-Usually it grows.
-What was acceptable one year ago may not be acceptable today – you also need to take that under consideration.
+Just remember to test the restore from time to time and ensure you still can restore the database promptly – databases change their content too.
+Usually, it grows.
+What was acceptable one year ago may not be sufficient today – you also need to consider that.